jagath-sajjan/babypy/README.md

 For detailed documentation on all available functions and their usage, please visit our [Wiki](https://github.com/yourusername/babypy/wiki).

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for more information.

 ## 📄 License

 BabyPy is released under the MIT License.
 See the [LICENSE](LICENSE) file for details.